PipelineAI/pipeline/README.md

 ## Start Training UI
 Note the following 2 conventions:
 * The escaped `\ ` characters in the `--train-args` argument
-* The `./model/tensorflow/census/v1/data/...` path relative to the build context
+* The `./model/tensorflow/census/v1/data/...` path is relative to the build context

 _We are working on making these more intuitive._